Mathematics 330 : (Abstract) Algebra

 4 no problem

 Problem sets will not be resubmitted, but I hope the edits will be valuable suggestions for the exams and subsequent problem sets.
 The original author will receive the edits.
 The editor will receive a score for their edits, and if they want to see the edits again, they will need to track them down from the original author (otherwise we would need two copies, and that seems excessive).
-The are not edits before exams in order to allow for a quicker turnaround time.
+There are no edits due before exams in order to allow for a quicker turnaround time.

 Examples